 - Candidates will perform the dance combination and kickline in groups of 5

 - Judges retire to make Finalist selections

 - Announce Finalists

 - Finalists have a brief meeting with Cheerleader Director, Kelli McGonagill Finglass to schedule their personal interview appointment and to discuss Final Audition Components: Solo Talent Presentation, Written Essay, Panel Interview and Test

 - Panel interview with the judges.
-Candidates will participate in an interactive interview at Valley Ranch with selected judges from the Judging Panel.
+Candidates will participate in an interactive interview with selected judges from the Judging Panel.